In this guide

 Additionally, busy input/output (I/O) requests are known to be burdensome to versions of NFS prior to NFSv4.
 So, we recommend you avoid using storage media for NFS, NFSv2, or NFSv3.

-Administrative Tasks to Reclaim Space
+Tasks and Policies to Reclaim Space

 To schedule these tasks in the UI, locate the Tasks submenu in the Administration panel and run them as needed.
 You can learn more details about them in our help guide.